-Monitored the health board's approach to complaints and concerns Sought assurance in relation to specific issues, for example, Commissioned Maternity Services Oversaw the development of the Annual Quality Statement Received reports on matters such as Infection Prevention and Control, Wellbeing at Work, Safeguarding and Health and Safety Monitored Welsh Language requirements, equality and diversity; and compliance with mental health legislation.
-Monitored the effectiveness of arrangements in place to support Improvement and Innovation Considered the safeguarding of information and associated governance arrangements.
-Sought assurance on the implementation of Putting Things Right regulations and lessons learnt.
-Sought assurance regarding financial Performance and management and financial performance.
-Resources Oversaw the delivery of the health board's Committee performance against the National Outcomes Framework, the Integrated Medium Term Plan and related Annual Plan, and key local outcomes.
-Sought assurance regarding arrangements for the performance management and accountability of directly provided and commissioned services Monitored workforce and organisational development frameworks and plans; and the monitoring of key workforce metrics.
-Monitored GDPR and Freedom of Information, requirements Monitored the achievement of shared outcomes, including the Regional Partnership Board and Public Services Board.
-Oversaw the development of the Board's Capital Strategy and Discretionary Programme and Capital Business Planning Committee Cases Received reports on matters such as Board's Integrated Medium-Term Plan, including the Financial Plan and Workforce Plan and Board's Annual Plan, aligned to the Integrated Medium-Term Plan.
-Considered and kept the following under review:
+Monitored the health board's approach to

+complaints and concerns

+Sought assurance in relation to specific

+issues, for example, Commissioned Maternity

+Services

+Oversaw the development of the Annual Oversity Chapters and

+Quality Statement

+Received reports on matters such as Infection Provention and Control, Wellbeing at Work

+Prevention and Control, Wellbeing at Work, Safeguarding and Health and Safety

+Monitored Welsh Language requirements, equality

+and diversity; and compliance with mental health

+legislation.

+Monitored the effectiveness of arrangements in

+place to support Improvement and Innovation

+Considered the safeguarding of information and

+associated governance arrangements.

+Sought assurance on the implementation of Putting

+Things Right regulations and lessons learnt.

+Performance and Sought assurance regarding financial

+Resources management and financial performance.

+Committee Oversaw the delivery of the health board's

+performance against the National Outcomes

+Framework, the Integrated Medium Term Plan and

+related Annual Plan, and key local outcomes.

+Sought assurance regarding arrangements for the performance management and assemble bility.

+the performance management and accountability of directly provided and commissioned services

+Monitored workforce and organisational

+development frameworks and plans; and the

+monitoring of key workforce metrics.

+Monitored GDPR and Freedom of Information,

+requirements

+Monitored the achievement of shared outcomes,

+including the Regional Partnership Board and Public

+Services Board.

+Strategy and Oversaw the development of the Board's Capital

+Planning Discretionary Programme and Capital Business

+Committee Cases

+Received reports on matters such as Board's

+Integrated Medium-Term Plan, including the

+Financial Plan and Workforce Plan and Board's

+00 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 0 Annual Plan, aligned to the Integrated Medium- Term Plan.

+71.00 Considered and kept the following under review:

+Considered and Rept the following under review.

+06 416.
+16. 10.
+12

+2